zachariahmilby/planet-viewer/README.md

 | `draw`                                    | A convenience function to draw a planet in an Astropy `WCSAxes` axis.                                       |

 ## Visualization with Matplotlib
-The primary purpose of this package is to provide a convenient way to visualize the appearance of a Solar System object to an observer at a particular time.
+The primary purpose of this package is to provide a convenient way to calculate ephemeris information without resorting to JPL Horizons (which can be slow and inaccurate) and also visualize the appearance of a Solar System object(s) to an observer at a particular time.
 I imagine most people will use this to generate figures for papers or presentations.
 Astropy provides a variety of convenient extensions to Matplotlib with produce excellent astronomical graphics, and the methods I've created here are designed to interface with both Astropy's extensions.

 `SolarSystemBody` objects can be drawn in parts (using the various functions described below) or using the convenient `draw` method.
 Rings can be drawn for